Quick Summary

 The tomb of Allauddin Khilji is situated within the Qutb Minar complex in Mehrauli, Delhi, close to the iconic Alai Darwaza.

-Constructed in the Indo-Islamic architectural style, the tomb is a square structure made of sandstone.
+The tomb is a square sandstone structure constructed in the Indo-Islamic architectural style.
 Its walls are adorned with intricate decorative motifs and beautiful calligraphy, showcasing the artistic and architectural advancements of the Delhi Sultanate.

 The Qutb Minar complex, a UNESCO World Heritage Site, houses several significant historical structures, including the Qutb Minar, Quwwat-ul-Islam Mosque, and Allauddin Khilji’s tomb.
-These monuments offer a glimpse into the rich history and architectural heritage of Delhi.
+These monuments offer a glimpse into Delhi’s rich history and architectural heritage.

 The cause of Alauddin Khilji’s death in 1316 remains unclear.
-While the historical accounts of Alauddin Khilji’s reign mention conquests and military campaigns, there’s no evidence to suggest Rani Padmavati’s death directly impacted the stability of his empire.
+While the historical accounts of his reign mention conquests and military campaigns, there’s no evidence that Rani Padmavati’s death directly impacted the stability of his empire.

 In Conclusion: